mdnkv/accounting/README.md

 ### Manual setup

-In order to run the application manually make sure to have following dependencies installed:
+To run the application manually make sure to have following dependencies installed:

 - Java 24
 - PostgreSQL 17+